ichthyosaurus/sailfish-patch/MANPAGE.md

 `-Pm, --publish-patchmanager [latest]`
   Wizard for publishing in PM's online catalogue.
 (See `-Po` for more details.)

+`-C, --check-config FILE`
+  Validate config file FILE

+`-Cu, --config-update FILE`
+  Same as `-C`, but update sections automatically (e.g. add new releases to the `CompatibleVersions` section)

 `-S, --optimize-screenshots [ROUNDS]`
   Optimize PNG screenshot files of the current project.
 Optionally specify number of processing rounds for best result (default: 1).

+`-i, --import CONFIG SOURCE [RPMS]`
+  Setup a new working directory for the given patch.
+This command is especially useful for importing patches that were not created with this tool.
+In other cases, `-u` might be more suited for the task. `SOURCE` can either be a tarball containing the patch file (`unified_diff.patch`) in its root, or it can be a patch.
+Optionally set `RPMS` to use already downloaded package files from the given directory. *Note:* use `-eC` to create a new config file.

+`-f, --force`
+  Skip some safety checks

 ### Templates
 `-eC, --export-config`